pingcap/tidb-operator/docs/api-references/docs.md

 <td>
 <em>(Optional)</em>
 <p>Namespace is the namespace that TidbCluster object locates,
-default to the same namespace with TidbMonitor</p>
+default to the same namespace as TidbMonitor/TidbCluster/TidbNGMonitoring</p>
 </td>
 </tr>
 <tr>